xlladdins/xll/docs/Excel4MacrosH-P.md

 **PASTE.TOOL**(**bar\_id, position**)

-Bar\_id    specifies the number or name of the toolbar into which you want to paste the button face.
+Bar\_id&nbsp;&nbsp;&nbsp;&nbsp;specifies the number or name of the toolbar into which you want to paste the button face.
 For detailed information about bar\_id, see ADD.TOOL.

-Position    specifies the position within the toolbar of the button on which you want to paste the button face.
+Position&nbsp;&nbsp;&nbsp;&nbsp;specifies the position within the toolbar of the button on which you want to paste the button face.
 Position starts with 1 at the left side (if horizontal) or at the top (if vertical).

 **Related Function**

-COPY.TOOL   Copies a button face
+COPY.TOOL&nbsp;&nbsp;&nbsp;Copies a button face

 Return to [top](#H)